chencn2020/PromptIQA/README.md

 :rocket:  :rocket: :rocket: **News:**
 - To be updated...
+- ✅ **September, 2024**: We pubulish the checkpoints and testing code.
 - ✅ **September, 2024**: We pubulish the online demo.
 - ✅ **March, 2024**: We created this repository.